DZME

-DZME (1530 AM) is a radio station owned and operated by Capitol Broadcasting Center in the Philippines.
-The station's studio is located at Unit 1802, 18/F, OMM Building, San Miguel Ave., Ortigas Center, Pasig, and its transmitter is located at #78 Flamengco St., Brgy.
+DZME (1530 AM), on-air as ME Radio, is a radio station owned and operated by Capitol Broadcasting Center in the Philippines.
+The station's studio is located at Unit 1802, 18th Floor, OMM Building, San Miguel Ave., Ortigas Center, Pasig, and its transmitter is located at #78 Flamengco St., Brgy.
 Panghulo, Obando, Bulacan.

-DZME can be viewed on cable television on Cablelink and Sinag Cable Channel 5 as DZME RadyoTV.
+DZME can be viewed on cable television on Cablelink and Sinag Cable Channel 5 as ME Radio TV.